-The project website is to be hosted on the Mirvac-owned platform, with a dedicated URL address.
-The Mirvac internal digital marketing team will therefore be responsible for the ongoing maintenance and physical updating required to ensure the content is timely and up to date.
+The project website is hosted on the Mirvac-owned platform, with a dedicated URL address (https://harboursidecommunity.mirvac.com/).
+The Mirvac internal digital marketing team is responsible for the ongoing maintenance and physical updating required to ensure the content is timely and up to date.